adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 • You suffer a bout of Temporary Madness.
 • Lose all the Strings you have on others.
 ```

+Okay so now to engage with "What even is Temporary Madness?"

 There's also the matter of combat.
 Things need to feel a bit more dangerous and also more dynamic.
 Working as a team should feel mechanically easier than it is in base MH.